November 3, 2023“I know things will get better”, – “Fast Car” Tracy Chapman (or Luke Combs)Welcome to the weekend!

 Sycamore Springs Elementary

-I hope everyone has a great weekend, and stay healthy!
+I hope you have a great weekend, and try to stay cool!

 Sycamore Springs Elementary